ArpitPrd/PathPlanning/Notes.md

 - [Heavy Lift drones](https://www.grepow.com/blog/what-is-a-heavy-lift-drone.html#:~:text=Unlike%20consumer%20drones%20built%20for,and%20performance%20under%20heavy%20load.)
 - [Floght time vs payload](https://www.researchgate.net/figure/Drone-payload-and-flight-time_fig4_348496100)

+- fixed wing uavs: only chest span wings, these have a limitation of not being able to move around in a mobile fashion, higher payload
+- rotatry wing uavs: have that rotation on the tips of the wings these can move fluently arounf, lower payload, can refer to https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8476567

 ## Application

 - Notice this can almost be anything, once we project it into a model then algorithms may be different